krisrowe/apigee-provision-util/README.md

 INTERNAL ACCESS
 -------------------------------------------
-Try the following from a machine instance inside project my-org on the default network...
+Try the following from a machine instance inside project my-project-id on the default network...

 curl -k -H "Host: 34.111.49.82.nip.io" "https://10.95.120.2/hello-world"